Prelf1992/mlops-template-repository/README.md

 * Commit 58: Refactor: Fix bug in data model for faster execution. at 2024-12-23 17:52:37
 * Commit 59: Docs: Fix bug in data model to support new requirements. at 2024-12-25 10:01:22
 * Commit 60: Style: Clean up script for better readability. at 2024-12-26 17:10:10
+* Commit 61: Build: Optimize performance of data model to support new requirements. at 2024-12-26 12:07:25